ssghosh/Brown-FCNC2016-thcu/README.md

         --selection    \ # name of the selection settings to use (see src/Selections.h) --tree_name      # name of tree to use in ntuples (should be Delphes)
 ```

+One can use `launchJobs.sh` to process all files in `/eos/uscms/store/user/snowmass/DelphesFromLHE_2016June/` and have them shipped directly to your `eos` directory.